We want to be a church where people can ask questions, learn new concepts, and test them out.

 These are more informal groups intended for people just to spend time having fun and getting to know each other.
 They include:

--1st and 3rd Thursdays at the Federal in downtown Durham (Next on November 7 and 21)
+-3rd Thursdays at the Federal in downtown Durham (Next on December 19)

 The Debt Collective